Kostr/UEFI-Lessons/Lessons/Lesson_72/README.md

   )
 ```

 This function returns a pointer to the opcode buffer.
-In our case it is a buffer for the `EFI_IFR_GUID_LABEL` opcode.
+In our case it is a buffer that starts with a `EFI_IFR_GUID_LABEL` opcode.
 So we need to cast the buffer to the `EFI_IFR_GUID_LABEL` structure and fill it with correct data.
 If `HiiCreateGuidOpCode` returns `NULL` we need to report an error and free all the previously allocated resources:
 ```
 EFI_IFR_GUID_LABEL* StartLabel = (EFI_IFR_GUID_LABEL*) HiiCreateGuidOpCode(StartOpCodeHandle,
                                                                            &gEfiIfrTianoGuid,